kofu145/Easel-Pong-Tutorial/2 - Creating Game Objects.md

 ```
 Here, note the call to ``base.Initialize();`` - this is needed for any code that might be internally run within the engine upon each and every scene being loaded.

-Now that we've got our ``Initialize()`` method set up, let's do some basic prep work!
+With ``Initialize()`` declared, we can begin implementation.
 For starters, we'll set the camera project to Orthographic (so that the camera will properly render our 2D Sprites) and set each Texture's mode to Nearest/Point.
 > An orthographic projection is a means of representing our objects into a flat, 2d plane, which helps visualize non-3D games with purely 2 dimensional objects.
 This is in contrast to a perspective projection, which would commonly be used for 3d games!

 > Texture sampling/filtering refers to how the pixels of your image behave when rendered on screen.
 For games with sprites or pixel art, point/nearest neighbor is almost certainly the way to go, but for everything else something else like bilinear sampling would probably be preferable.\